junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Oh yeah, that."
 Dean realizes he does almost forget, but it's probably caused by the alcohol.
 He takes another drag of the drink, thinking back, "Ash and Charlie could have been such good friends if they ever met back then."

 "I'd be scared," Sam laughs jokingly.
-"The two of them can break into anything, who knows how big of a mess they might get themselves into."
+"The two of them can break into anything; who knows how big a mess they might get themselves into."

 They talk about Mom and Dad, the Heaven of their family life, old stories of all their friends, and what they might be doing up there now.
 They have a toast for the world and everyone again.
-Dean makes another toast to celebrate Cas gets his power back, and Sam immediately follows with another one for them being together and witnessed by everyone, received Dean's eye-roll but he doesn't protest.
+Dean makes another toast to celebrate Cas getting his power back, and Sam immediately follows with another one for them being together and witnessed by everyone, receiving Dean's eye-roll, but he doesn't protest.
 Cas drinks and toasts with them, sitting next to Dean.

-By nine, Sam retreats back to his room, claiming he's too tired.
+By nine, Sam retreats to his room, claiming he's too tired.

 Dean hums a goodnight, thinking maybe it's a good time for him to stop as well.
 He doesn't feel tired or too drunk yet, but that may be something Cas did for his body.
 He suspects Cas made a few tiny little modifications, like a brand new liver or something, but he doesn't know for sure.
-And it feels weird to ask "Hey, did you make me a new liver?"
+And it feels weird to ask, "Hey, did you make me a new liver?"
 And it must be even weirder to ask, "Does that make me a virgin again?"

 So he just sits there, hovering his hand around the glasses.
 Not quite drinking, not quite thinking.
-As if he's just letting his mind floating around in the mid-air.
+As if he's just letting his mind float around in mid-air.

 "Do you want to rest now?"
 Cas asks him, breaking his trance.

 "Sure, yeah."
 Dean agrees, finishing the last mouthful of his drink.

-They walk down the hallway to his room, Dean crashes down to the bed, and Cas hesitates at the threshold.
+They walk down the hallway to his room, Dean crashes down on the bed, and Cas hesitates at the threshold.

-"Goodnight, Dean."
-Cas says, looking as if he's about to leave the room.
+"Goodnight, Dean," Cas says, looking as if he's about to leave the room.

 "Where are you going?"
 Dean props his head up.